agilecrm/agile-popups/README.md

 ### Score

-- Add Score: Adds a set score to the contact (visitor)
+- Add Score: Adds a specific score to the contact (visitor).

 - Subtract Score: Decreases the contact score.